 Dom is a staple in our Tri Town swim scene whether it be on deck during our winter instructional time in the pool (reminding you to “Get in the pool!
 The water will be just as cold in 5 minutes.”, “Remember to bilateral breathe!”
 “Neutral neck positioning.”) or at the pond helping with open water techniques (“Yes, it's colder than the pool!”, “Don't forget to blow your bubbles.”).
 You can typically find Dom at most races, making sure the athletes have everything they need for their race, cheering til she's lost her voice, and post-race hugs.
 Most of the time she's yelling at Travis Wood, trying to keep him out of her hot tub.
 In the off-season you can find her skipping work to go snowshoeing or skiing.

-This is Travis.
 Travis got into triathlon to impress a college girlfriend’s dad.
 With only a background in running, there was a lot to learn.
 He raced with the Boise State triathlon club for 3 years, before graduating with a Human Biology degree.
 Post college, he decided to go all in on triathlon.
 Travis has raced in the collegiate club scene, nationals championships, world championships in three distances, and holds multiple course records.
 In 2019, he had multiple age group wins in the 70.3 distance, and an overall win in the USAT Sprint Distance National Championship.
 Through trial and error, he is an expert in triathlon equipment and loves all things swim-bike-run related.
 His favorite fruit is the strawberry, and he enjoys gorging on copious quantities of carbohydrates.
 In 2020, he is racing triathlon as a professional athlete.
 You can follow his progress on Instagram.